Trey Hillman

-Thomas Brad "Trey" Hillman (born January 4, 1963) is an American professional baseball coach.
-He has also served as the manager of the Hokkaido Nippon Ham Fighters in Japan's Pacific League, the Kansas City Royals in the American League and the SK Wyverns in the KBO League.
-Therefore, he is the only person to have served as manager in these three countries.
-He has also been a coach with the Los Angeles Dodgers, New York Yankees, Houston Astros, and the Miami Marlins.
+Thomas Brad "Trey" Hillman (born January 4, 1963) is an American professional baseball coach and manager.
+He has served as the manager of the Hokkaido Nippon-Ham Fighters in Nippon Professional Baseball (NPB), the Kansas City Royals in Major League Baseball (MLB) and the SK Wyverns in the KBO League.
+He has also been a coach for the Los Angeles Dodgers, New York Yankees, Houston Astros, and the Miami Marlins.

 Playing career

 Hillman played college baseball at the University of Texas at Arlington.
 He signed with the Cleveland Indians in 1985, and played in the Indians farm system from 1985 to 1987, appearing in 162 games and hitting .179 while playing various infield positions.

 Coaching career

 Hillman became a scout for the Indians in 1988.
-He became a manager in the New York Yankees minor league system in 1990 and remained in the Yankees farm system through 2001, including three years (1999–2001) as manager of the AAA Columbus Clippers.
+He became a manager in the New York Yankees minor league system in 1990 and remained in the Yankees farm system through 2001, including three years (1999–2001) as manager of the Triple-A Columbus Clippers.
 He won the league championship in 1990 with the Oneonta Yankees of the New York–Penn League.

 He left the Yankees to become the director of player development for the Texas Rangers in 2002.